 - Clothing for activity, suitable for the day’s weather

 TISC has a supply of rental racing skates (low boots, carbon fiber shell, big wheels!) available to its members.
 To receive rental skates, all components of TISC membership must be complete, payment and forms must first be completed and deposits must be made prior to skates being rented.
 Cost is $100 for the season starting in April to end of September + a $400 security deposit (post dated cheque which will be returned when the rental skaters are returned to TISC in similar condition than when rented), $50 is skates are returned within 1-month of the start of the rental.
-As the outdoor season passes (April to September), the rental rate is reduced by $10 for eahc month (example: $100 to rent April to September, $90 May to Septemer, $80 June to September…).
-To rent skates, please speak with a club volunteer at practice or communicate with us at firstname.lastname@example.org
+As the outdoor season passes (being May to September for 2023), the rental rate is reduced by $10 for each month (example: $100 to rent May to September, $80 May to September, $70 June to September…).
+To rent skates, please speak with a club volunteer or coach at practice.

 - Use of helmet and hand or wrist protection is compulsory.
 You must wear your protective equipment at all times.
 Additional equipment (wrist and knee protection and mouth guard) is recommended.

 - Skaters 15 years old and younger must wear elbow and knee protection.
 Parents/ guardians can sign-off on required use of elbow and/ or knee protection.

-- Use of personal listening devices & earphones (mp3 players, ect) is forbidden
+- Use of personal listening devices & earphones (mp3 players, ect.) is forbidden

-- Each member or guest must sign in on the “Sign In” sheet at each practice
+- Each member or guest must sign in on the “Sign In” sheet at each practice.

-- Please consult the website, and use the facebook page, and listen-up at practice for practice and event cancellations due to weather conditions (made approximately 1-2 hour prior to start time) and/ or club attendance at competitions, other special club events
+- Please consult the website, and use the facebook page, and listen-up at practice for practice and event cancellations due to weather conditions (made approximately 1-2 hour prior to start time) and/ or club attendance at competitions, other special club events.

 - Please review and familiarize yourself with the section on Equity, Climate and Governance